morsheduluofc/MachineLearning/README.md

 This project uses different regression and classification algorithms to predict the value and classify the data.
 Dataset are stored in the 'Data' folder.

 ## Regression Algorithms:
-* Linear Regression: It will predict house price based on available features (e.g.,).
-See LinearRegression.ipynb file
+* Linear Regression: It will predict house price based on available features (e.g., number of bedroom, bathroom, floor etc.) by using Linear Regression.
+See the implementation in LinearRegression.ipynb file.
-* Polynomial Regression: We will predict salary based on year of experience.
-See PolynomialRegression.ipynb file
+* Polynomial Regression: It will predict the salary of an employee based on the year of experiences by using Polynomial Regression.
+See the implementation in PolynomialRegression.ipynb file.
-* Support Vector Regression: We will predict marks based on hours of study.
-See SupportVectorRegression.ipynb file
+* Support Vector Regression: It will predict marks based on the hours of study by using Support Vector Regression.
+See the implementation in SupportVectorRegression.ipynb file.
-* Decision Tress Regression: We will predict revenue based on temperature from Icecream Data using tree-based regression.
-See TreeForestRegression.ipynb file
+* Decision Tress Regression: It will predict the revenue based on temperature from the Icecream dataset by using Decision Tress Regression.
+See the implementation in TreeForestRegression.ipynb file
-* Random Forest Regression: We will predict revenue based on temperature from Icecream Data using random forest-based regression.
-See TreeForestRegression.ipynb file
+* Random Forest Regression: It will predict the revenue based on the temperature from Icecream dataset by using Random Forest Regression.
+See the implementation in TreeForestRegression.ipynb file

 ## Classification Algorithms:
-* Naive Bayes algorithm: We find whether a user buys a product by clicking the ad on the site based on their salary, age, and gender.
-This is a cclassification problem.
-See NaiveBayes.ipynb file
+* Naive Bayes algorithm: It will find whether a user buys a product or not by clicking an ad on a site based on their salary, age, and gender.
+This is a classification problem and see NaiveBayes.ipynb file for details implementation.
-* kNN Classifier: We find the species of Iris based on four features.
-See kNNClassifier.ipynb file
+* kNN Classifier: It will find the species of an Iris based on its four features.
+See kNNClassifier.ipynb file for details implementation.
-* SVM Classifer: We use the cancer dataset to classify the user.
-See SVMClassifer.ipynb file
+* SVM Classifer: It will use the cancer dataset to classify the user.
+See SVMClassifer.ipynb file for details implementation.
-* Decision Tress Classifer: We use diabetes dataset to predict the diabetes of the patients.
-See DecisionTreeClassifier.ipynb file
+* Decision Tress Classifer: It will use diabetes dataset to predict the diabetes of a patient.
+See DecisionTreeClassifier.ipynb file for details implementation.
-* Random Forest Classifer: We use weather dataset to predict the weather.
-See RandomForestClassifier.ipynb file
+* Random Forest Classifer: It will use weather dataset to predict the weather.
+See RandomForestClassifier.ipynb file for details implementation.